ubc-cpsc455-2024S/project-16_dev_dynasty/README.md

 ### Strech Requirements

-✔️ **Drag and Drop Houses Between Stages** -  allow users to drag and drop houses between production line bays on the production line status board.
+✔️ **Drag and Drop Houses Between Stages** -  allow users to drag and drop houses between production line bays on the Production Line Status Board.

 ✔️ **Email Updates** - allow users to receive email updates detailing important information about a house's status.